eduardosoliv/miscellaneous/benchmarks/fatcache.md

 **Code 3**

-The purpose of this code is expalined later.
+The purpose of this code is explained later.

 ```php
 <?php